itobey/fddb-exporter/docs/details/mcp-server.md

 ```bash
 docker run -e 'FDDB-EXPORTER_MCP_WRITE-TOOLS-ENABLED=true' ghcr.io/itobey/fddb-exporter
 ```

-A POSIX shell will not `export` a name with hyphens in it — in a shell script write `FDDB_EXPORTER_MCP_WRITE_TOOLS_ENABLED=true` instead, which binds to the same property.
-Either way, `get_server_info` reports `writeToolsEnabled`, so you can check the flag took effect without guessing from the tool list.

 The flag is read at startup, so changing it needs a restart.
 While it is off, the tools do not exist as far as any client is concerned.